Egypt Valley, OH (Egypt) - (mid 1800's - late 1800's farming & railroad town abandoned when the land was bought for coal mining)

 There's still some residents in Jacobsburg but it continues to lose population over time.
 Jacob Calvert was buried in Scatterday Cemetery with a few other Calvert's on Coulter Rd. off of Rt.
 147 (Centerville Jacobsburg Rd.).
 Jacobsburg Cemetery is on Ramsey Ridge Rd. on the south side of town.
 There's several old settlers & families buried there.

 Sewellsville, OH (Union) - ( early 1800's - mid 1900's farming, business, & coal town abandoned over time)

 Location: Kirkwood Township, Belmont County - On Rt.
 800 (Hendrysburg - Freeport Rd.) at the intersection of McCoy Rd.

 Sewellsville sits on a stretch of road that's mostly old abandoned buildings.
-It was once a relatively thriving village that started out as a farming community in the first decade of the 1800's.
-The town was originally called Union & was named after the first log cabin meeting hall.
+It was once a relatively thriving town that was originally called Union & named after the first log cabin meeting hall.
 It was changed to Sewellsville in 1831, named after Peter Sewell.
 He was a carpenter, builder, & also became the first postmaster.
 Sewellsville had a post office from 1834 - 1907.
 The town also had a church, school, & several small businesses over the years.
 The population was around 125 in 1900.

 Later in the mid 1900's the local surface coal mining industry may have led to Sewellsville's demise.
 It gave people jobs at the time but bought up a lot of the town's land & when coal production stopped most of the remaining residents probably had to leave & find work elsewhere.
 There's several abandoned buildings & houses around town, mostly along Rt.
 800. An old church & cemetery sits next to Rt.
 800 north of McCoy Rd.